PLMUN-CITCS/2025-ADVDBMS-LAB001/README.md

-# 2025-OBJPROG-LAB001
+# 2025-ADVDBMS-LAB001
-Laboratory # 01 - Java Hello World Program and Introduction to Git
+Laboratory # 01 - Practicing Git with a Java Hello World Program

 ---